jvandemo/copy-github-labels-cli/README.md

 Check out the GitHub guide: [Creating an access token for command-line use](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

+#### I'm getting an error "Unknown label: failed (Bad credentials)"

+This happens when your token is not valid.

 #### I'm getting an error "Unknown label: failed (Validation Failed)"

 This happens when GitHub refuses to copy the label because it is already present in the destination repository.